zhva/Android-app/pixie/README.md

 - [ ] HomeViewModel defines a property for all Available Posts
     - [ ] the Composable reads the property from the given ViewModel

+**Bonus Points**
+- HomeScreen uses state hoisting
+  - The hoisted HomeScreen has no references to the ViewModel directly
+  - There are Previews available for all possible (hoisted) UI States

 ### Task 11: ViewModel on Profile - *5P*